The Chapel compiler can be built with LLVM support in able to enable the following features:

 generation, and support for

-source ./util/setchplenv.bash export CHPL_LLVM=llvm # or, if you have already installed compatible LLVM libraries # export CHPL_LLVM=system make # you might want to do e.g. make -j 16 for a parallel build
+source ./util/setchplenv.bash export CHPL_LLVM=bundled # or, if you have already installed compatible LLVM libraries # export CHPL_LLVM=system make # you might want to do e.g. make -j 16 for a parallel build

 third-party/llvm/install, even if you forget to

-export CHPL_LLVM=llvm, the default will be to use the built llvm.
+export CHPL_LLVM=bundled, the default will be to use the built llvm.
 You can override this default by setting

 CHPL_LLVM_DEVELOPERto request a debug build of LLVM.

 Activating the LLVM support¶

 Compiling a program with an LLVM-enabled chpl will use the LLVM backend by default but this can be controlled with CHPL_TARGET_COMPILER.

 --savec directory, the LLVM backend will emit two .bc files